Kurt Chew-Een Lee: Battle of Chosin Reservoir

 Following this success, communication was established with nearby Fox Company on Fox Hill.
 1st Battalion directed mortar fire against the enemy and called in an airstrike, then Lee led Baker Company forward in an attack which forced a path to Fox Company.
 During this attack Lee took a bullet to the upper part of his right arm, above the cast on his elbow.
 Regrouping his men, Lee led Baker Company in more firefights against pockets of enemy soldiers in the Toktong Pass area, securing the road.
 On December 8, 1950, a Chinese machine gunner targeted Lee, wounding him seriously enough to end his Korean War service.
 Lieutenant Colonel Davis received the Medal of Honor for commanding the relief of Fox Company.
 Lee was awarded the Silver Star.

 Throughout Lee's time in Korea, his brother Chew-Fan Lee was a student at the University of California, San Francisco and School of Pharmacy.
 Upon graduating in 1951, Chew-Fan Lee joined the Medical Service Corps (United States Army) at the rank of lieutenant, despite being a pacifist.
 In Korea, he performed bravely in action and was awarded the Bronze Star Medal.
+His exploits are recounted in Colder Than Hell: A Marine Rifle Company at Chosin Reservoir (1996).